wei-shon/Crawler/Stock/README.md

 # Target : Gooddinfo
-This is uesd to get the  stock that I care about
+This is uesd to get the information about  stock that I care about
 # Use
 request : get the connecct to the website Goodinfo